Hercules (1984 video game)

 Hercules is a platform video game written by Steve Bak for the Commodore 64 and published by Interdisc in 1984.
 It was reissued in 1986 by Alpha Omega and ported to the Acorn Electron, BBC Micro, Commodore 16, Plus/4, and ZX Spectrum.
 Alpha Omega changed its name to The Power House shortly after publishing the game.

+It was later remade in 1990 as Yolanda for the Amiga and Atari ST, with updated graphics and a different main character Yolanda, the daughter of Hercules.